great-expectations/great_expectations/docs/deployment_patterns/how_to_use_gx_with_aws/components/_congratulations_aws_s3_pandas.md

-🚀🚀 Congratulations! 🚀🚀  You have successfully navigated the entire workflow for using Great Expectations with Amazon Web Services S3 cloud storage and Pandas, from installing Great Expectations through Validating your Data.
+🚀🚀 Congratulations! 🚀🚀  You have successfully navigated the entire workflow for using Great Expectations with Amazon Web Services S3 and Pandas, from installing Great Expectations through Validating your Data.